shrutiebony/CMPE_202_Software_Systems_Engineering/README.md

 **Team Name**: Tech Trio

 **Team Members**:
-- [Shruti Goyal]
+- Shruti Goyal
-  - Areas of Contribution: Frontend UI/UX and Backend Implementations for all customers, Frontend UI/UX and Backend Implementations Restaurant search functionality, , Frontend UI/UX and Backend Implementations for Admin Dashboard
+  - Areas of Contribution: Frontend UI/UX and Backend Implementations for all customers (Display a list of restaurants that have availability at the specified time, Cuisine type, Cost rating, Reviews and Ratings filter criteria, search functions, View Restaurant Reviews, booking a table, cancel booking, ), Frontend UI/UX and Backend Implementations Restaurant search functionality, , Frontend UI/UX and Backend Implementations for Admin Dashboard (Remove Restaurants, Approve new restaurants to be included, View Analytics Dashboard of Reservations for the last month)
-- [Aditya Rajpurohit]
+- Aditya Rajpurohit
-  - Areas of Contribution: Backend API implementation and Front-end API implementation for Restaurant Manager Dashboard, , Database design
+  - Areas of Contribution: Backend API implementation and Front-end API implementation for Restaurant Manager Dashboard (Add a new listing, Add/Update name, address, contact info, Hours, Available booking times, table sizes
+, Add/update descriptions, Login as RestaurantManager), , Database design
-- [Mann Nada]
+- Mann Nada
-  - Areas of Contribution: Authentication system, OAuth, Deployment configuration, Testing and quality assurance
+  - Areas of Contribution: Authentication system (login, register), OAuth, Deployment configuration, Testing and quality assurance

 ## Project Overview
 BookTable is an end-to-end restaurant reservation application similar to OpenTable.
 The application allows customers to search for restaurants and make reservations, restaurant managers to manage their listings, and administrators to oversee the platform.